dreadlocked/webmapRB/README.md

 2. If you doesn't already have bundler installed ```gem install bundler```
 3. ```bundle install``` (inside projects folder)

-It's usually as simple as this, but if you have system library issues then try to do and repeat step 3:
+It's usually as simple as that, but if you have system library issues then try to do and repeat step 3:

 ```apt install build-essential libcurl3 libcurl3-gnutls libcurl4-openssl-dev libxml2-dev libxslt-dev```